elliotcubit/parmesan/README.md

 You can see the Bittrex API documentation [here](https://bittrex.github.io/api/v3)

-:warning: This repo is in development - Most features are missing, use what exists at your own risk.
-There may be breaking changes. :warning:
+:warning: This repo is in development :warning:

+Most features are missing at the time of writing, use what exists at your own risk.
+There may be breaking changes.

 # Installation